EnnioTorre/appbackery-cicd-demo/README.md

 # Appbackery-cicd-demo

-This repository contains artifacts definition for continuous delivery using Jenkins, Openshift, Quay.io, Prometheus, Grafana.
+This repository contains artifacts definition for continuous delivery and monitoring of an application using Jenkins, Openshift, Quay.io, Prometheus, Grafana.

 * [Introduction](#introduction)
 * [Scenario](#scenario)